remotion-dev/remotion/packages/docs/docs/contributing/index.md

 Issues and pull requests of all sorts are welcome!

-For bigger projects, please coordinate with [Jonny Burger](https://jonny.io) to make sure your changes get merged.
+For bigger projects, please coordinate with Jonny Burger (<a href="jonny@remotion.dev">jonny@remotion.dev</a>, <a href="https://remotion.dev/discord">Discord</a>: <code>Jonny Burger#1111</code>) to make sure your changes get merged.

 Please note that since we charge for Remotion when companies are using it, this is a **commercial project**.
-By sending pull requests, you agree that I can use your code changes in a commercial context.
+By sending pull requests, you agree that we can use your code changes in a commercial context.

 Furthermore, also note that you **cannot redistribute** this project.
 Please see [LICENSE.md](https://remotion.dev/license) for what's allowed and what's not.